naiborhujosua/naiborhujosua.github.io/consultations.md

 ---

-Consultation are held on Zoom and are only accessible to prospective client.
+Consultation is held on Zoom and are only accessible to prospective client.
 If you are interested in 1-1 consultation, Do not hesitate to fill out the [calendly](https://calendly.com/naiborhujosua/60min?month=2024-05) form.

 The schedule is subject to change at any time.